-Joseph Eberly earned a B.S. degree from Pennsylvania State University and a Ph.D. from Stanford University, and has been teaching graduate and undergraduate classes in the Department of Physics and Astronomy of the University of Rochester since the 1970s.
+2007 OSA President Joseph H. Eberly earned a B.S. degree from Pennsylvania State University, US, and a Ph.D. from Stanford University, US, and has been teaching graduate and undergraduate classes in the Department of Physics and Astronomy of the University of Rochester, US, since 1967.
 He is currently the Andrew Carnegie Professor of Physics and also professor of optics.

 His long-time research interests in quantum optics and radiation physics have led to a number of discoveries and innovations, including the initial description of the spontaneous collapse and revival effect, the first observation of Bessel beams, and predictions of the recently observed non-spreading localized states of electrons in atoms, and the sudden death effect in quantum entanglement.

-He received the Charles Hard Townes Award from OSA and the Goergen Award for Creative Undergraduate Teaching from the University of Rochester and has been designated a Distinguished Alumnus of the Penn State College of Science.
+He received the Charles Hard Townes Award from OSA for pioneering work in the development of optical testing technology and the Goergen Award for Creative Undergraduate Teaching from the University of Rochester and has been designated a Distinguished Alumnus of the Penn State College of Science.
 He was awarded the Smoluchowski Medal by the Polish Physical Society.